Palette-Labs-Inc/protocol/docs/rfcs/00003-identity.md

-# RFC: Self-Sovereign Identity and Data Portability for Federated Commercial Networks with WebAuthn and Personal Data Servers
+# RFC: Self-Sovereign Identity and Data Portability for Federated Commercial Networks with WebAuthn and Personal Data Nodes

 - **status:** Draft
 - **Author:** Michael Perhats
-- **Created:** 02-26-2024
+- **Created:** 03-13-2024
-- **Last supportd:** 02-26-2024
+- **Last supportd:** 03-13-2024

 ## Abstract

-This RFC proposes a self-sovereign identity and data portability framework for federated commercial networks, leveraging WebAuthn, personal data servers (PDS), and decentralized identifiers (DIDs).
-The proposed solution aims to enable users to maintain control over their identities and personal data while ensuring privacy and interoperability within the network.
+This RFC proposes a self-sovereign identity and data portability framework for decentralized commercial networks, using WebAuthn, personal data stores, and decentralized identifiers (DIDs).

 ## Introduction

-We are designing a federated, server-to-server architecture for commercial markets.
-[The design](./00001-lifecycle-apis.md) supports an interoperable network of independently hosted Provider Supporting Servers and Buyer Supporting Servers that are responsible for onboarding participants on either side of the network.
+[Our design](./00001-lifecycle-apis.md) supports an interoperable network of independently hosted Provider Supporting Nodes and Buyer Supporting Nodes that are responsible for onboarding participants on either side of the network, storing their data, and communicating with other nodes in the network.
+We are not strictly a p2p network in that we assume nodes are necessary for performing computationally heavy tasks.
+We also assume that most users will not want to host their infrastructure.

-In centralized networks and federated server-to-server networks, servers own a users identity and, as such, their relationship to the network.
+In centralized networks, central servers own a users identity and, as such, their relationship to the network.
 As the network grows, and power accumulates to central authorities, platforms begin to extract from stakeholders - usually through increasingly high take rates in commercial settings.

 To prevent such undesirable dynamics, we develop structures for a [self-authenticating](https://en.wiktionary.org/wiki/self-authenticating) protocol.
-Our design grants users the ability to "switch" between managed-hosts (nodes), grant permissions to servers, and revoke authorizations at will, shifting control to individual agents within the network.
+Our design grants users the ability to "switch" between managed-hosts (nodes), grant permissions to nodes, and revoke authorizations from nodes, shifting control to individual agents within the network.

 ## Motivation